RenJump/C263-GroupHe/README.md

 To our knowledge, this is the first attempt to apply a consistency model for tabular data generation.

 ## Data
 We use data from the CTR Prediction - 2022 DIGIX Global AI Challenge as both our training and generation target.
+All related data, including the preprocessed raw data file `2022DIGIX.csv`, can be referred to at this [Google Drive link](https://drive.google.com/drive/folders/1_f1GnuCz-80aXst0R2soHnkI7WclhVYI?usp=sharing).
+Please download and preprocess the data as per the instructions provided in following sections to set up the project environment.

 ## Key Innovations
 - **Differential Privacy**: Leveraging the opacus library, a PyTorch-based implementation of DP-SGD, we redesigned the encoder/decoder structure of the VAE component in the tabsyn model to accommodate privacy guarantees without storing individual gradients per batch.